 Occupational therapy educators are committed to the development of meaningful activities and learning experiences, preferably occupation-based, in addition to didactic instruction.
 They act as role models to help students internalize the collaborative process of learning.
 This facilitates building upon prior knowledge, integration of academic knowledge, clinical reasoning, and self-reflection.
 The ideal outcome of the process is a graduate who is able to synthesize knowledge and experiences acquired in the curriculum, and apply learned skills to help improve the quality of life of individuals and populations, with or without impairments in a diverse and multicultural society.
 The graduates will maintain high ethical standards of practice based in evidence and grounded in interprofessional practice for the benefit of the individuals and populations they serve.
 Furthermore, we see such a graduate as a critical thinker who engages in lifelong learning in order to be informed, to improve skills, and to contribute positively to the growth of the profession, both regionally and beyond.

-Consistent with our mission, the USD OT program welcomes your opinions and feedback about our policies, program, and services.
+Our program welcomes opinions and feedback about our policies, program, and services.
 We are committed to ensuring that students have access to appropriate procedures for communicating concerns and registering appeals.